 The innermost of the three layers which is directly adjacent to the blood is the intima.
-In a normal artery, this is a relatively thin region measuring less than 0.10mm.
+In a normal artery, this is a relatively thin region measuring less than 0.10 mm.
 This is less than one-tenth of the total arterial wall thickness.
 With the development of lesions, this layer may expand greatly and become the thickest layer within the artery wall.
+Generally, over 90% of the normal intima plus media thickness is composed of the media.
+The media varies widely in thickness, depending on the arterial segment, and in composition, depending on whether the components are primarily characterized by elastic tissue, smooth muscle cells, or a combination of these tissues.
+With the development of lesions, the intima may involve the media and significantly modify its thickness and characteristics.